Big Time Studios is raising $21M to bring NFTs to game economies

 Big Time Studios is going big this week with a funding round of $21 million to bring nonfungible tokens (NFTs) to the biggest game economies.

-The Los Angeles company was started by CEO Ari Meilich, who was previously CEO of Decentraland, and game designer Thor Alexander.
+The Los Angeles company was started by CEO Ari Meilich (who was previously CEO of Decentraland) and game designer Thor Alexander.

 The funding comes in two parts: $10.3 million in a round led by FBG Capital as well as North Island Ventures, Digital Currency Group, OKEx Blockdream Ventures, Alameda Research, Circle Financial, and Ashton Kutcher’s Sound Ventures.
 And Big Time Studios is also in the process of closing an $11 million fund that it will use to invest in game companies that adopt its technology.

-“We are creating all the technology to make it very easy for gaming companies to do this,” Meilich added.
-“But as a way for us to get to market, we are building the first game, the game.
-It’s a multiplayer action RPG where you can team up with up to six people and go into dungeons where you kill monsters, some of which are going to be dropping valuable loot.
+“We are creating all the technology to make it very easy for gaming companies to do this,” Meilich said.
+“But as a way for us to get to market, we are building the first game. … It’s a multiplayer action-RPG where you can team up with up to six people and go into dungeons where you kill monsters, some of which are going to be dropping valuable loot.
 And the way the game is designed, people with zero blockchain experience are going to start collecting NFTs that have real-world value without having to have any previous knowledge about what blockchain technology is about.
 So ultimately, we’re trying to make the technology underlying technology invisible and just keep the value proposition for the users.”

 Big Time Studios’ team come includes alumni of Epic Games, Riot Games, Blizzard Entertainment, Electronic Arts, and Decentraland.
 They want to triple-A game companies to adopt cryptocurrency and NFT technology.
 But to prove that their model works, they are first building their own action role-playing game that will enable players to acquire, hold, and trade NFT-based virtual items without the barriers present in most blockchain applications.